-The Company has established an Atul Products Ltd (ANK.
-DIV.)
-Employee Provident Fund Trust for employees at Ankleshwar location, administered by the Company to which both the employee and the employer make monthly contribution equal to 12% of basic salary of employee respectively.
+The Company has established an employee provident fund trust for employees based at Ankleshwar location.
+It is administered by the Company to which both the employee and the employer make monthly contribution equal to 12% of basic salary of employee respectively.
 The contribution of the Company to the provident fund for all employees is charged to the Statement of Profit and Loss.
 In case of any liability arising due to shortfall between the return from its investments and the administered interest rate, the same is required to be provided for by the Company.
 The actuary has provided an actuarial valuation and indicated that the interest shortfall liability is ₹ Nil.
 The Company has contributed the following amounts towards provident fund during the respective period ended: